facebook/react-native-website/docs/text.md

     );
   }
 }

-// skip this line if using Create React Native App AppRegistry.registerComponent('AwesomeProject', () => BoldAndBeautiful);
 ```

 Behind the scenes, React Native converts this to a flat `NSAttributedString` or `SpannableString` that contains the following information: